kiran111111/contact-search-feature/README.md

 3. Run " npm run dev " to run the local dev server

-4. I have used vite in this project due to its build performance and faster development speed.
+4. Developed the project using vite due to its build performance and faster development speed.

 5. The test json data includes 10 rows.
 For showing the functionality of pagination - I have shown 3 rows per page.